Do you have seasonal or year-round allergies and looking for a solid way to get relief?

 Now, if you’re looking for an allergy air purifier that can handle a very large space (i.e. living room, basement, or big bedroom) or you just want a device that’s more customizable, then you’ll love this product.

-It has some of the largest coverage available and can handle large spaces up to 1,100 sq. ft. (roughly 30′ x 36′).
+It has some of the largest coverage available and can handle large spaces up to 1,100 sq. ft. (around a 30′ x 36′ size room).

 In addition to offering a pre-filter for capturing the biggest allergens and a True HEPA filter for trapping the finest particles down to 0.3 microns, you also get the pleasure of customizing the HEPA filter to further meet your needs.